YutaNakamizo/device-motions-js/README.md

-# device-motion.js
+# device-motionsssssss-js

-A JavaScript library to get device motion for on web browser
+A JavaScript library to get device motion on web browser

 ## Quick Start